 How to overcome a family history of heart disease

 Even if coronary artery disease runs in your family, it’s not inevitable you will face it, too.

 If you're having a heart attack, you may benefit from a cardiac catheterization procedure in which a thin tube called a catheter is put into one of your blood vessels to diagnose or treat a problem with your heart, arteries or veins.
 If you qualify for a technique that uses radial access, your doctor will insert the catheter through your wrist.
 This approach minimizes your discomfort and recovery time.

-Tidelands Georgetown Memorial Hospital is a fully accredited chest pain center by the Society of Cardiovascular Patient Care.
-A cardiologist will carry out your treatment in the hospital's state-of-the-art cardiac catheterization lab.
+Tidelands Georgetown Memorial Hospital has a chest pain center and a cardiologist will carry out your treatment in the hospital's state-of-the-art cardiac catheterization lab.
 This room features superior technology that lets your cardiologist clearly see your heart and blood vessels and precisely perform your procedure – which helps you enjoy the best possible outcome.

 Advanced Treatments for Your Heart

 Rely on the skilled physicians at Tidelands Health for heart services such as: